Written by Natasha Kiemel-Incorvaia, Registered Psychologist | Last updated: December 2025

 How do I know if I need professional help for stress?

-If stress is significantly impacting your daily life, relationships, or work, it may be time to seek professional help.
-Signs include persistent feelings of being overwhelmed, difficulty sleeping, changes in appetite, or physical symptoms like headaches or muscle tension.
+Stress is normal, but professional support helps when stress is consistently impacting your ability to function.
+Signs include persistent feelings of being overwhelmed, difficulty sleeping, changes in appetite, physical symptoms like headaches or muscle tension, and difficulty concentrating or managing daily tasks.

 How long does stress management therapy typically last?